AUCR/AUCR/.github/ISSUE_TEMPLATE/bug_report.md

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue to AUCR.
+Please answer the following questions for yourself before submitting an issue to yamlinfo.

 -   [ ] I am running the latest version
 -   [ ] I checked the documentation and found no answer
 -   [ ] I checked to make sure that this issue has not already been filed
-- [ ] I'm reporting the issue to the correct repository (for multi-repository projects)
+-   [ ] I'm reporting the issue to the correct repository
-- [ ] I reached out to the slack chat for help
+-   [ ] I reached out to the slack chat yamlinfo room for help

-# Expected Behavior
+## Expected Behavior

 Please describe the behavior you are expecting

-# Current Behavior
+## Current Behavior

 What is the current behavior?

-# Failure Information (for bugs)
+## Failure Information (for bugs)

 Please help provide information about the failure if this is a bug.
 If it is not a bug, please remove the rest of this template.